ExamDraft

 Privacy at ExamDraft

-ExamDraft is designed so your study materials do not pass through an ExamDraft-owned content backend.
-The app runs in the browser.
-When you use AI features, your browser talks to the provider you selected.
+ExamDraft is designed so your study materials are processed only for the features you actively start.
+In the default mode, AI requests go through ExamDraft's proxy; in BYOK mode, your browser talks directly to the provider you selected.
 This page explains what is stored locally, what is sent to external AI providers, and which parts of that flow you control yourself.

 Summary

-• Your API key is stored locally in your browser, not on ExamDraft servers.
+• Your API key is stored locally only if you use Advanced BYOK mode.

-• Analysis, generation, and AI grading send content directly to Anthropic or OpenRouter.
+• Analysis, generation, and AI grading send the required content to Anthropic or OpenRouter.

 • Analysis results and generated exams may be stored temporarily in your browser session.